-The Ballet evaluated current contracts to determine whether any met the criteria of a lease.
 The ROU assets represent the Ballet's right to use the underlying assets for the lease term, and the lease liabilities represent its obligation to make lease payments for those leased assets.
 The ROU assets and lease liabilities, all of which result from operating leases, were calculated based on the present value of future lease payments over the lease terms.
 For the present value calculation, the Ballet opted to use the FY23 weighted average borrowing rate of 5.32%.